Lecithin is a very popular dietary supplement. But what do we know about its risks and benefits?

 Why such variability?
 Because the suppliers of supplements were exempted by Congress from adhering to any standards of manufacture, purity, or claims of benefits.
 How this came about is emblematic of our broken political system, but don’t get me going on this.

-Anyway, if only a fraction of commercial lecithin is made up of the real thing—phosphatidylcholine—then what makes up the rest?
+Only a fraction of commercial lecithin is made up of the real thing.
+So, what makes up the rest?
 The answer: fatty acids!

 Not exactly the stuff to help in weight reduction, cardiovascular health, or liver function.
-In fact, it may work against all those potentially wonderful benefits.
+In fact, theoretically they could work against all those potentially wonderful benefits.

-Before we go any further, let me introduce a new term.
+Before we go any further, let me introduce a relatively new medical term: metabolomics.
 We are all familiar with the concept of genomics, meaning the study of the genome, or the total genetic content and its effect on health and disease.

 The classical scientific approach is to study a specific gene or molecule, essentially ignoring everything else.
 This is akin to peeping through a keyhole.
 You see only what the hole allows you to see.